 About me !

 I am lecturer at the University of Lyon since 2015.
-I supported my thesis and obtained my PhD in computer science at the University of Lille 1 in June 2011.
+I supported my thesis and obtained my PhD in computer science at the University of Lille 1 in June 2011, and my HDR in August 2020.

 Interested in software engineering, I work on agility of information systems, and especially on the modularity of the software system and the associated development tools.
 My research is applied to enterprise information systems.
 Previously, I worked on the modularity of software systems for robotics and realized my thesis in the field of computer reengineering.